woossi0/suite/docs/usermanual/source/install/redhat/vm.rst

       Import Appliance menu

 #.
-The Boundless Suite license agreement will display.
+The Boundless Server license agreement will display.
 Click :guilabel:`Agree` to accept.

    .. figure:: img/vb_license_centos.png

-      Boundless Suite license
+      Boundless Server license

 #.
-You will now see the :guilabel:`Boundless Suite` entry in the list of virtual machines in VirtualBox.
+You will now see the :guilabel:`Boundless Server` entry in the list of virtual machines in VirtualBox.

    .. figure:: img/vb_centos.png

-      VirtualBox Manager showing Boundless Suite virtual machine
+      VirtualBox Manager showing Boundless Server virtual machine

 #.
 Click to select the virtual machine and then click :guilabel:`Shared Folders`.